cjackson692/cjackson692.github.io/teaching.md

 ---

+## Language and Society

+**Teaching Assistant — University of North Texas, Department of Linguistics** **Jan 2026 - May 2026** Instructor: Dr. Patricia Cukor-Avila

+Assisted Dr. Cukor-Avila in instructing undergraduate students in a basic survey of sociolinguistic theory and research.
+Provided instruction and assessment, and oversaw an Honor's research project analyzing negation in the Corpus of Regional African American Language (CORAAL)

+---

+## Language of Now

+**Teaching Assistant — University of North Texas, Department of Linguistics** **Aug 2025 – Dec 2025, Jan 2026 - May 2026** Instructor: Dr. Nicholas Lester, Professor Katie Crwdero

+Assisted over two semesters in the instruction of university core curriculum, focused on engaging students with analysis of language in a modern context.
+Led coursework, assisted and evaluated students in project-based learning.

+---

 ## Python Programming for Text

 **Teaching Assistant — University of North Texas, Department of Linguistics** **Aug 2025 – Dec 2025** Instructor: Dr. Frederik Hartmann

 Assisted Dr. Hartmann in instructing students in the basics of Python programming, centered on its applications for text processing and language modeling.
 Provided in-classroom instruction.
 Administered and evaluated examinations.

----

-## Language of Now

-**Teaching Assistant — University of North Texas, Department of Linguistics** **Aug 2025 – Dec 2025** Instructor: Dr. Nicholas Lester

-Assisted Dr. Lester in the instruction of university core curriculum, focused on engaging students with analysis of language in a modern context.
-Led coursework, assisted and evaluated students in project-based learning.

 ---